-William E. Bendush, Director since 2011, age 72

-Business Experience and Other Directorships

-Mr. Bendush is the retired Senior Vice President and Chief Financial Officer of Applied Micro Circuits Corporation (AMCC), a communications semiconductor company where he served from 1999 to 2003.
-Mr. Bendush was a director of Microsemi Corp. from 2003 until the company was acquired in May 2018, and previously was a director of Conexant Systems, Inc.
+William E. Bendush, Director since 2011, age 72 Business Experience and Other Directorships Experience, Qualifications and Attributes Mr. Bendush is the retired Senior Vice President and Chief Financial We believe Mr. Bendush's qualifications to sit on our Board include his Officer of Applied Micro Circuits Corporation (AMCC), a communications extensive board and executive experience in the semiconductor industry semiconductor company where he served from 1999 to 2003.
+Mr. Bendush and his experience with financial accounting matters for complex global was a director of Microsemi Corp. from 2003 until the company was organizations as well as his knowledge of business strategy.
+Mr. Bendush acquired in May 2018, and previously was a director of Conexant Systems, qualifies as an "audit committee financial expert" under SEC guidelines.
+Inc.